-We are your partner in potty training.
-We will assist the child if it is needed.
+We will assist them if it is needed.
 It may be a great idea to talk to your child about asking one of the teachers for help.
 In the beginning, we will encourage all children to go to the bathroom during their exploration time but a reminder to go potty before leaving the house would be of great help.